8bitkick/BBCMicroBot/docs/user guide.md

 # BBC Micro Bot User Guide

-This guide will outline how BBC Micro Bot works on Mastodon and tricks to reduce the size of your code to fit in a toot with the [Owlet Editor](https://bbcmic.ro).
+This guide will outline how BBC Micro Bot works on Mastodon and provide some tricks to reduce the size of your code (so that it can fit in a toot) with the [Owlet Editor](https://bbcmic.ro).

 ## Prerequisites